sfc-aqua/quisp/test/README.md

 - **quisp/test/test_result.py** ... this python script checks if the result is same as what we expected.
 Simulation results are loaded from quisp/test/testresults.txt.
 - **quisp/test/testresults.txt** ...
 This text file doesn't exist at first, but when you run test.sh, this file is automatically created.
 - **quisp/quisp/networks/test.ini** ... this file includes all test cases.
-- **quisp/.travis.yml** ... this .yml file is for Travis CI.
-Travis executes all tests automatically when you push your changes.
+- **quisp/.github/workflows/main.yml** ... this .yml file is for GitHub Actions (CI).
+GitHub Actions executes all tests automatically when you push your changes.

 ## How to run?